maialsh/ORCA/README_LLM_BACKDOOR_EVALUATION.md

 ### LLM Integration

-The system automatically tries to use BinSleuth's LLM module:
+The system automatically tries to use ORCA's LLM module:
 ```python
 from llm_module import LLMModule
 from config import Config